elephantscale/sandbox/README.md

 - Big Data applications:
 Binaries are downloaded in ~/files folder  (same as ~/Downloads)

-## What can I run?
-This VM is tested with following Big Data stack.
-- Spark v1.6 and  Spark v2.x
-- Cassandra v3.x
-- Kafka v0.10
-- Storm v1.x
-- Zookeeper v3.4.8

-## Labs
-This VM supports running labs that we provide to students that  enrolled in our classes.
-Also you can run any open source labs as well.

 ## Changelog
 See version history in [changelog](changelog.md)